 Data analytics is booming in every industry, and healthcare data analytics is no exception.
-It’s especially big business in the US, where the market is expected to be worth a whopping $31 billion by 2022.
+It’s especially big business in the U.S., where the market hit a value of a whopping $31 billion in 2022.

 Whether you’re a fresh graduate or are planning to make the shift from another industry, healthcare analytics offers a great many career opportunities.
 Healthcare analysts are in demand.
 They’re paid well.
 Plus, the role is hugely varied.
 The fact that healthcare is something we all need at one point or another in our lives also means job security—this is no fad industry.